-Pursuant to your Commission's request at your December 7, 2015 meeting, below are various vacancy control options for review.
-Please refer to Exhibit B for further details regarding these options.
+There are many possible variations of vacancy control.
+Below are various vacancy control options for review.
+Please refer to Exhibit C for further details regarding these options.

 - Option 1 Full Vacancy Decontrol.
 Rents may be increased up to market rate whenever a vacancy occurs. - Option 2 Modified Vacancy Decontrol.
 Rents may be increased above the maximum allowable annual standard increase in space rent but with a cap on the percent or amount.
-Two variations of Modified Vacancy Decontrol are: - Option 2-A: Rents may be increased an additional amount of up to three times the allowable annual rent increase, no banking (presented in the current version of the draft proposed Ordinance and staff's recommendation). - o Option 2-B: No banking, with rents allowed to increase to the average of the three highest space rents (based on most the recent year's annual report). - Option 3 Strict Vacancy Control with Banking allowed- maintain the current adopted Ordinance's strict vacancy control, but allow for 'banking' of up to three years of the standard annual rent increase if not imposed annually, taken at the time of in-place transfer to a new resident.
+There are many options for what the cap could be and how it can be determined.
+Two possible variations of Modified Vacancy Decontrol are: - o Option 2-A: Rents may be increased an additional amount of up to three times the allowable annual rent increase, with no banking (presented in the current version of the draft proposed Ordinance and staff's recommendation). - o Option 2-B: No banking, with rents allowed to increase to the average of the three highest space rents in the park (based on the most recent year's annual report). - Option 3 Strict Vacancy Control With Banking Allowed.
+This option would maintain the current adopted Ordinance's strict vacancy control, but allow for 'banking' of up to three years of the standard annual rent increase if not imposed annually, taken at the time of in-place transfer to a new resident.
 (Option presented at the December 7th Planning Commission meeting)